 1. Stores lack transparency of exactly how much cash they need.

 2. Time and cost spent by a senior executive or manager physically going between the stores.

 Manual processes can result in human error, failing to maintain receipts and losing cash.
-The store personnel dips into petty cash in order to recur operating expenses instead of raising separate cash requests and submitting the expense claims.
-With typical submissions of petty cash bills and vouchers at the end of month, the finance department has to spend more time reconciling the accounts manually than if they implemented an automated system.
+The store personnel dip into petty cash in order to recur operating expenses instead of raising separate cash requests and submitting the expense claims.
+With typical submissions of petty cash bills and vouchers at the end of the month, the finance department has to spend more time reconciling the accounts manually than if they implemented an automated system.

 Reconciliation delays results and the transferring of funds for the upcoming month and the cycle continues.
 Traditional expense management system crumbles as the number of stores increases thus resulting in accounting errors, cash leakages, and inefficient cash distribution.

 Being a multi-chain retail owner, take the cash factor out of the equation.
 Are you thinking of ways to do this?
 You can easily do it by replacing cash with prepaid cards and switching to an effective expense management solution in the market that will allow you to transfer cash and control or monitor cash spent across the stores from a user-friendly online platform.

 Digital Petty Cash Solution for Monitoring and Transferring Funds

 With digital petty cash solution, you can load petty cash funds online on every store’s card.
 Whenever your store staff starts spending the funds, being an administrator you can monitor expenses and card balances through real-time data feeds.
 You can always stay acquainted with the expenses and know exactly when to restock funds.
 Though you have real-time fund transferability at your fingertips, no need to transfer funds immediately.
 Easily schedule and pace the funds that each store is available to maintain control of your cash flow.